alemulli/alemulli/README.md

 <!-- I have recently graduated from the Virginia Tech Coding Bootcamp powered by Fullstack Academy.
 While I still fully intend to continue learning independently, I am now looking for my place in the field.
 My goal is to utilize my newfound programming skills while also leveraging the skills I developed in the multifaceted and demanding education environment. -->

 - 🌱 I’m currently learning ...
-Typescript and taking CS50 Computer Science Course.
+Wordpress, php, timber, twig for my work at Leadpoint Digital.

 <!-- - 📫 How to reach me: ...
 You can reach me on <a href="https://www.linkedin.com/in/alexa-mullin/">LinkedIn</a>, I am currently looking for full-time work.  -->